syncfusion-content/fileformat-docs/File-Formats/DocIO/Conversion.md

 <tr>
 <td>
 Multi-Column Texts<br/><br/></td><td>
-Multi-Column text positions are calculated dynamically while layouting the text. so there may be some content position differences that occur in the PDF document.<br/><br/></td></tr>
+Multi-Column text positions are calculated dynamically while layout the text. so there may be some content position differences that occur in the PDF document.<br/><br/></td></tr>
 <tr>
 <td>
 Borders<br/><br/></td><td>